norcalbiostat/prof_website/content/post/2020-06-07-rebuild2020/index.markdown

 :question: how to get rid of the timestamp?
 :question: how to get rid of author bio at the bottom of the talk.
 This was an earlier question also.

+* **Conference Talks**
+    - The `date` on line 4 is the start of the conference, the `enddate` is the last day.
+Remove the time, and set `allday` to `yes`.

+## Additional Content/Sections

+I want to work on adding sections for the following areas.

+* Academic Advising (blog post template)
+    - General info on letter of reference requests
+    - Statistics/DS program guide
+    - Academic life?
+    - Choosing graduate school?
+* Project advising (project template)
+    - A place to showcase the work students are doing
+    - Highlights the students work
+    - Acts as a recruitment tool for prospective students.
+    - MS students: committee member only? - This could get really big.

+## In closing

+That's it for now.
+I'll write more about the process of adding courses later, as I figure it out.